Economic abuse: Impact of lack of economic resources

 By denying the victim access to money, such as forbidding the victim from maintaining a bank account, he or she is totally financially dependent upon the abuser for shelter, food, clothing and other necessities.
 In some cases the abuser may withhold those necessities, also including medicine and personal hygiene products.
 They may also greatly limit their ability to leave the abusive situation by refusing to pay court-ordered spousal or child support.

 Abusers may also force their victims to obtain credit and then through negligent activities ruin their credit rating and ability to get credit.
 This form of abuse is also referred to as coerced debt.

 Managing economic abuse

 There are several ways to manage economic abuse: ensure one has safe access to important personal and financial records, ensure one's research activities are not traceable and, if they believe that they are going to leave the cohabitation, they should prepare ahead of time.

 In the United Kingdom, the charity Surviving Economic Abuse has resources on de-linking from abusers, debts, banking and housing.

+Role in mate crime

+Economic abuse is a common feature of mate crime, which is the act of befriending a vulnerable person with the intent of exploiting them.

+Examples of economic abuse in mate crime include: